 Natives and Explorers

-The same Whidbey Island locations that appealed to the Skagits also appealed to early white sea captains and farmers who explored and settled central Whidbey Island in the early 1850s.
-Ebey’s Landing, on the Strait of Juan de Fuca, was an easy place to reach by water and the nearby prairie and protected harbor of Penn Cove made excellent sites for establishing homes and farms.
+The same Whidbey Island locations that appealed to the Skagits also appealed to early sea captains and non-Natie farmers who explored and settled central Whidbey Island in the early 1850s.
+Ebey’s Landing, on the Strait of Juan de Fuca, was an easy place to reach by water, and the nearby prairie and protected harbor of Penn Cove made excellent sites for establishing homes and farms.

 While Whidbey’s sea captains conducted coastal trading, most of the settlers were drawn to the island’s rich prairie land.
-Here they farmed, planting and selling wheat, oats, barley, fruit, and potatoes, and even raising sheep.
+Here they farmed, planted and sold wheat, oats, barley, fruit, and potatoes, and even raised sheep.
 Settlers soon found that logging was their best cash crop.
 Using primitive tools, they began cutting the forest.
 It took the changes in logging technology that would come in the twentieth century to enable the massive removal and marketing of most of Whidbey’s trees.